Why Choose Sykes Elder Law

-He is one of only 12 attorneys in Western Pennsylvania to achieve this designation.
+He is one of only 65 attorneys in Pennsylvania to achieve this designation.

 To become a CELA, an attorney must meet rigorous requirements.
 One must meet a years-of-service requirement, demonstrate the handling of various types of elder law matters, pass a demanding written examination, and show high standards of competence and ethics (as attested to by knowledgeable peers).
 Every five years, re-certification is required.

 Read Why You Need a Certified Elder Law Attorney by the National Elder Law Foundation.